 Now use that software to restore your backup image to the new hard drive.

 That’s pretty much it.
 When that’s done, you can remove the emergency disk and reboot, and you should be up and running as if nothing had happened… except you’ll be running from your replacement hard drive.

 Step 4: Tweak partitions

 This step is technically optional, but as I said above, it’s common for replacement drives to be larger than the original.
-Most backup programs will restore the layout of the hard disk exactly as it was on the original drive.
-What that means is that there’s a chance all the extra space on the new drive will go unused.
+Most backup programs restore the layout of the hard disk exactly as it was on the original drive.
+What that means is that there’s a chance the extra space on the new drive will go unused.

 There are several approaches.

 - Use Windows Disk Manager to create a new partition out of the unused space, which will appear as a new drive letter.